EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 # XAF - How to Create a Multi-Tenant Application

-Our v23.2 major update marks the first official release of the DevExpress Multi-Tenancy Module.
-The first release supports straightforward CRUD usage scenarios and includes the following features:
+XAF v23.2 marks the first official release of the DevExpress Multi-Tenancy Module.
+This release supports straightforward CRUD usage scenarios and includes the following built-in features:

- - XPO ORM support (v23.1 supported only EF Core).
+ - XPO ORM support (v23.1 only supported EF Core).
- - Authentication: Log in with an email / OAuth2 account (like Microsoft Entra ID or Google), and a password (the domain automatically resolves the tenant and its storage).
+ - Authentication: Log in with an email/OAuth2 account (like Microsoft Entra ID or Google) and a password (the domain automatically resolves the tenant and its storage).
  - Tenant Isolation: Multi-tenant app with multiple databases (a database per tenant).
  - Database Creation: The application automatically creates a tenant database and schema at runtime (if the database does not exist).

-This example application is a modern multi-tenant iteration of our original WinForms-based Outlook-inspired demo solution.
-It serves as the central data management hub for the DevAv Company, overseeing various business entities such as Employees, Products, Orders, Quotes, Customers, and Stores.
+This example application is a modern multi-tenant iteration of our original WinForms-based demo.
+It serves as the central data management hub for the fictitious company, overseeing various business entities such as Employees, Products, Orders, Quotes, Customers, and Stores.

 ![](./Images/ManageTenants.png)

-For more information on multi-tenancy in XAF, refer to the [Multitenancy](https://docs.devexpress.com/eXpressAppFramework/404436/multitenancy) section of our online documentation.
+For additional information, refer to the [Multitenancy](https://docs.devexpress.com/eXpressAppFramework/404436/multitenancy) section of our online documentation.

+> Before you review this XAF sample project, please take a moment to [complete a short multi-tenancy related survey](https://www.devexpress.com/products/net/application_framework/survey.xml) (share your multi-tenancy requirements with us).

 ## Table of Contents